MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-prerequisites-for-the-woodgrove-bank-customization-scenario.md

 -   The System Center 2016 - Service Manager Authoring Tool must be installed in your environment.

--   The Workflow Account in Service Manager must be a member of the Domain Administrators group because this scenario involves creating a workflow that adds a computer to a group in Active Directory Domain Services \(AD DS\).
+-   The Workflow Account in Service Manager must be a member of the Domain Administrators group because this scenario involves creating a workflow that adds a computer to a group in Active&nbsp;Directory Domain Services \(AD&nbsp;DS\).
 You specify the Workflow Account in the Service Manager Server Setup Wizard.

- The Authoring Tool’s installation folder includes a **Samples** subfolder that contains the following files, which are required for the Woodgrove Bank customization scenario.
+ The Authoring Tool's installation folder includes a **Samples** subfolder that contains the following files, which are required for the Woodgrove Bank customization scenario.

 |File|Description|
 |----------|-----------------|